Publications

 Visible Magazine

-Potato Soup Journal
+Potato Soup Journal (now defunct)

 Interviews & Readings

-Women’s National Book Association—SF Chapter
+Interview with the Women’s National Book Association—SF Chapter

-Speaking at the launch of 10,000 Memories: A Lived History of Partition
+Speech at Launch of 10,000 Memories: A Lived History of Partition (Aug 2024)

 “Women—not victims” An interview with EnActe Arts as the playwright-in-residence in their 2021 WEFT (women enact for themselves) Program